alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 If you need to accumulate many errors (e.g., form validation), `Result` is not a great fit.
 You _can_ model “many errors” (e.g., `Result<T, List<TError>>`), but `Bind` is sequential and fail-fast—accumulation usually needs a `Validation<T>`/applicative.
 If your operation isn’t naturally success/failure (e.g., several first-class outcomes), a union/tagged type can model it more directly than forcing everything into “success vs error”.

-If you're coming from FP, this is closest to an `Either`/`Result`-style type.
-Many codebases use `Either` specifically for errors (Left=error, Right=success), though `Either` can also be a general disjunction.
+If you're coming from FP, this is closest to an `Either`/`Result`-style type (often Left=error, Right=success, but this convention is not universal).
-In many ecosystems, the convention is “Left/error” and “Right/success” (but you may see this flipped in some libraries/codebases).

 ### TL;DR
 What it looks like (implementations for user left out for brevity):